apache/apisix-ingress-controller/test/conformance/README.md

    The file is named `<channel>-<version>-<mode>-report.yaml`, which is the name the upstream repository expects, so it can be submitted as produced.
 Reports must be uploaded unmodified.

+   A run that fails before writing the report leaves the previous one in place, so delete `*-report.yaml` before rerunning.
+Note also that most of the suite runs in parallel and those tests report after the report is written, so a report can read `Failed: 0` while `make conformance-test` exited non-zero;
+   the exit status is what to trust.